Introduction to Six Sigma Management

 4. Master black belt

 Under this level, top skilled and knowledgeable with years of experience people are placed.
 The top-level has a very important role to play, to train(teach) and make others engage(leadership).
 MBB trains black belts on continuing process also train green belt and yellow belt for the addition of new participants.
-MBB leaders are the responsible ones for the success of the production; they must keep the update of every stage and must provide all the training and related stuff during production.
-The leader here has to be the one who has gained a minimum of five years of experience in Six Sigma management and supervised black belt candidates as a leader for five consecutive years and plays a full-time employee to the company.
+MBB leaders are the responsible ones for the production’s success; they must keep the update of every stage and provide all the training and related stuff during production.
+The leader here has to be the one who has gained a minimum of five years of experience in Six Sigma management and supervised black belt candidates as a leader for five consecutive years, and plays a full-time employee to the company.
 The master black belt leader is selected on a reference-based; the more recommendation, the more chances are higher to lead a team for MBB.
 This is very crucial to choose; no risk can be taken, the company’s reputation is on the stack.
 MBB is a leader to the green belt; it implements six sigma methodology into green belt usually trained by SS institute.
-They must have a high success rate of six sigma projects and indulge in full-time Six Sigma and black belt cost-saving programs.
+Therefore, they must have a high success rate of six sigma projects and indulge in full-time Six Sigma and black belt cost-saving programs.

 Champions coordinate with other belts to a business roadmap to achieve Six Sigma within the organization.
 Champions are the responsible body for the logistics and business aspects of the six sigma projects.
 Champions have the responsibility to select and scope the projects that are aligned with the corporate strategy; they select and train the right team for the project and remove barriers to ensure the highest level of success.